Throughout W&M Basketball’s 100+ year history, the team has played in surprisingly few home venues.

 Rich enough for us to look back at some very old black and white photos depicting a time that has long since past.

 Blow Hall: Home Court (1925-1970)

-As the story goes, according to an excerpt from the Swem Special Collections Research Center:
+As the story goes, and according to an excerpt from the Swem Special Collections Research Center:

 “Blow Memorial Hall was constructed between 1923 and 1925 following a gift to William & Mary from Mrs. Adele Matthiessen Blow in memory of her husband, Captain George Preston Blow, U.S. Navy.
 The building was referred to as Blow Gym at this time.